BEGIN YOUR Healing JOURNEY.

 The KAP process is a multi-part process:

-● You schedule an initial evaluation with a clinician from the Journey Clinical medical team via Zoom.
-They will go over your medical and psychiatric history with you, provide education on the treatment, and determine if you are eligible for KAP.
+● You schedule an initial evaluation with our prescriber via Zoom.
+He will go over your medical and psychiatric history with you, provide education on the treatment, and determine if you are eligible for KAP.

-● If Journey Clinical’s medical team determines that you are eligible for KAP, they will develop a personalized ketamine prescription and outcome-monitoring plan for you.
+● If the prescriber determines that you are eligible for KAP, he will develop a personalized ketamine prescription and treatment plan for you.

-● Journey Clinical’s medical staff will write a ketamine prescription for you, and a small amount of oral ketamine will be sent to your home, enough for the first 2 KAP sessions.
-You will be taught to take your vitals and self-administer the ketamine lozenges by Journey Clinical’s medical team in advance of our KAP sessions.
+● The prescriber will write a ketamine prescription for you, and a small amount of oral ketamine will be sent to your home, enough for the first few KAP sessions.
+You will be taught to take your vitals and self-administer the ketamine lozenges in advance of our KAP sessions.

 2. Preparation sessions:

 ● Once you receive your ketamine lozenges, we will schedule time together for our KAP preparation, dosing, and integration sessions.
-Preparation session(s) will be scheduled just like regular therapy sessions prior to the KAP dosing session.
+Preparation session(s) are virtual and will be scheduled just like regular therapy sessions prior to the KAP dosing session.
 The goal of a preparation session is to align on the process and set intentions for our KAP sessions together.
+If you are a new client, I require three preparation sessions before we begin our medicine work.

 3. KAP dosing session:

-● A typical ketamine dosing session lasts between 1–2 hours and can take place either in-person (usually at your home) or remotely via telehealth.
+● A typical ketamine dosing session lasts two hours and can take place either in-person (usually at your home) or remotely via telehealth.

 ● During a dosing session, you will self-administer your ketamine lozenge.
 You will be in a comfortable, reclining position wearing an eye mask and listening to calming music.
 Although a KAP dosing session may be largely an internal experience, I will be present with you the entire time to hold space and provide support as needed.